”Aspiring to provide life skills and the ability to thrive for youth globally.

 I returned to the States and visited Southern Utah University, a local university and my alma mater, knowing they would grab hold of my plan and run with it alongside me.

 Within a couple of months, Andrew Humiston, a student from SUU, was in Peru serving as the volunteer coordinator.
-Within a week of his arriving, the program ran five days a week reliably and has continued to do so for the past year.
+Within a week of his arriving, the program ran five days a week reliably and has continued to do so ever since.
 He received college credit at SUU for his internship there, made friends from around the world, and had experiences he will never forget-all while serving these beautiful children.

-Andrew was just the beginning of the wonderful people who would cross my path, sliding easily into various roles with NAFE US, as we have built it into an organization helping youth in Peru, aspiring to help youth throughout South and Central America, and eventually, many other parts of the world.
+Andrew was just the beginning of the wonderful people who would cross my path, sliding easily into various roles with NAFE US, as we have built it into an organization helping youth in Peru–as well as here in the United States–aspiring to help youth throughout South and Central America, and eventually, many other parts of the world.
 Changing the world can be done in a million ways, but it always begins by changing ourselves.

 Rise up with us and change the world.
 Begin with you.